spoorn/poeblix/README.md

+# Notice: This repo is not currently actively updated to keep up with poetry releases any longer.
+Feel free to fork the repo or submit PRs, I'll continue to merge if so

 # poeblix
 Poetry Plugin that adds various features that extend the `poetry` command such as building wheel files with locked dependencies, and validations of wheel/docker containers.